Sensational Sindhu enters semifinals at Tokyo Olympics | Sports-Games

 Reigning world champion P V Sindhu kept alive India's hopes of a first-ever Olympic gold in badminton by reaching the semifinals of the women's singles with a straight-game win over world No.5 Japanese Akane Yamaguchi here on Friday.

-She will next face the winner of the other quarterfinal between Thailand's Ratchanok Inthanon and Chinese Taipei's Tai Tzu Ying.
+The world No 1 Tai Tzu, whom coach Park Tae-sang considers as Sindhu's biggest rival, has an overwhelming 13-7 advantage against the Indian.

-The sixth seeded Indian came into the match with a 11-7 head-to-head count against the Japanese, whom she had last beaten at the All England Championship in March this year.
+Sindhu, who has lost to Tai Tzu in last three occasions, however, has managed to outwit the Taiwanese shuttler in important events such as the 2016 Rio Games, 2019 World Championships and 2018 World Tour Finals.

-Yamaguchi tried to play an aggressive game but Sindhu held her ground and used her good anticipation and reach to stay ahead.
-The Indian brought out her attacking smashes and half smashes whenever there was a chance to put pressure on her rival.
+In the match, Yamaguchi tried to play an aggressive game but Sindhu held her ground and used her good anticipation and reach to stay ahead.
+The Indian unleashed her attacking returns whenever there was a chance to put pressure on her rival.

 The opening game saw Sindhu quickly erase a 2-4 deficit to level the scores at 6-6.
-Yamaguchi committed three back-to-back unforced errors to allow the Indian to move ahead as Sindhu entered the interval at 11-7 with a cross court smash.
+Yamaguchi committed few unforced errors to allow the Indian to move ahead and enter the interval at 11-7 with a cross court smash.

 Sindhu used her fore court well and took charge of the net.
 The duo played some good rallies at a good pace but Yamaguchi couldn't find an answer in the exchanges.
 The Japanese was also too erratic.